VERSALIST GUIDES

 Complex Emergent Behaviors

-Modern LLMs, multimodal systems, and agents exhibit behaviors that emerge only at scale and in complex environments.
-Traditional single-metric leaderboards miss these nuances entirely.
+Modern LLMs exhibit behaviors that emerge only at scale.
+Single-metric leaderboards miss these nuances.

 High Stakes in Production

-Deployed AI systems that haven't been thoroughly evaluated can leak personally identifiable information, hallucinate dangerous advice, or incur significant and unexpected costs at scale.
+Deployed systems can leak PII, hallucinate dangerous advice, or incur unexpected costs at scale.

 Regulatory Requirements

-Without comprehensive evaluation, even highly capable AI systems can fail catastrophically when deployed to production.
-The goal isn't just to pass a benchmark, but to build systems that are robust, safe, and reliable in real-world conditions.
+Without comprehensive evaluation, even highly capable AI systems can fail catastrophically in production.
+The goal isn't just to pass a benchmark—it's to build systems that are robust in real-world conditions.

 Every AI system should be evaluated across multiple dimensions: